by Tony Vidler

 5. Love the clients you do have already.
 In terms of future prospecting and future business opportunities one cannot stress this strongly enough.
 Do not treat your clients like your parents wallet when you were a teenager….you cannot keep going to them and asking, asking, asking…you have to give to get.

 Now…the more challenging area is fixing a problem right now.
 When there are no prospects of consequence in the system currently and there is a need to generate some new business quickly then it is a different set of tactics.
-Regardless of the tactics chosen though, there is a central challenge: How To Get Attention.

 The problem of course is not actually a lack of prospects.
 They are everywhere.
 The problem is that the adviser doesn’t have something that is interesting or beneficial enough for the prospects to pause and pay attention to.